In life, there are two types of people: strategists and gamblers. Chess players and slots players. Only one wins in the long-run.

 …Half an hour later

 With just a little patience, a watered-down free drink, and about 15 minutes, I knew I’d be able to track them down, exactly where I imagined.
-Okay it took about a half hour (I wasn’t in too much of a rush).
+Okay it took about a half hour (I was in no particular hurry).

 In a few minutes, I’ll lead them away from their misery and misfortune, pockets light and eyelids heavy.
 Not until the next morning will they be able to chalk this night up as yet another loss in the long line of unsuccessful casino trips.